 Technology is an essential element in the teaching and learning of high school mathematics.
 According to the National Council of Teachers of Mathematics, "When technological tools are available, students can focus on decision making, reflection, reasoning, and problem solving."
-To that end, Hanover High School students enrolled in Algebra 1, Algebra 2, Precalculus, Calculus, or Statistics should purchase a graphing calculator, preferably a TI-84 Plus or TI-84 Color.
+To that end, Hanover High School students enrolled in Algebra 1, Algebra 2, Pre-calculus, Calculus, or Statistics should purchase a graphing calculator, preferably a TI-83 Plus or TI-84 Plus. [take-out Graphing calculators help students visualize and better understand many concepts in mathematics.]
 It is important for students to gain familiarity with their own calculator in order to use it as a tool during class and for homework.
-Furthermore, students are expected to use calculators on standardized assessments, including MCAS, PSAT, SAT, and AP, as well as college placement exams.
+Furthermore, students are expected to use calculators on standardized assessments, including MCAS, PARCC, PSAT, SAT, and AP, as well as college placement exams.
 Many of the questions on these assessments are designed in such a way that students are expected to use a graphing calculator.
-Although there are graphing calculator apps that can downloaded and used on mobile devices, keep in mind that mobile devices are not allowed on the MCAS, PSAT, SAT, and AP exams.
-Therefore, it is important that students have access to and learn to use a assessment-approved graphing calculator.
-There is a very limited number of graphing calculators that can be borrowed on a first come first serve basis - please contact the office for more information.